voicenter/umbraco-headless/README.md

                 type: 'path',
                 pattern: context.route.meta[0].Jpath
             },
-            apiOnly: true || false, //if apiOnly true your page will be fetched from api
+            apiOnly: true || false,                 // If apiOnly true your page will be fetched from api
-                            //if you component is available in Vue store you set apiOnly false and you component
+                                                    // If your Component is available in Vue store you set apiOnly false and your component
                                                     // will be fetched from your Vuex store }) || {}
         return data;
     }